proteo5/sld/SPECIFICATION_MLD.md

 ### 4.6 Null (v1.2 alternative)

 - Canonical null MAY be encoded as the escape sequence `^_` when the `null` feature is negotiated via header metadata (see Header Metadata v1.2).
-- For maximum compatibility with v1.1 decoders, producers SHOULD prefer the typed-null suffix `campo@null[` with empty payload, or omit the field entirely when semantics allow.
+- For maximum compatibility with v1.1 decoders, producers SHOULD prefer the typed-null tag `campo!n[` (empty payload), or omit the field entirely when semantics allow.

 Examples:

 ```
 deleted[^_
-deleted@null[
+deleted!n[
 ```

 ---